CodeNKoffee/uplift-ui/CODE_OF_CONDUCT.md

 ## Reporting Issues

 If you encounter any behavior that violates this Code of Conduct, please report it by opening an issue or contacting the maintainers directly.
-We will review and address all reports promptly and fairly.
+We will review and address all reports promptly and fairly as fast as possible.

 ## Enforcement